But that’s not what he finds when he looks outside.

 “On the other hand, if the death certificate reads death by drowning, you won’t need to do anything because you already told Adam she drowned.”

 “Thanks.
-That’s what I’ll do.
+Just to confirm, that’s what I’ll do.
 I’ll wait until I get the copies of the death certificate.
 If it shows something other than death by drowning, then I’ll show it to Adam.”

 If you enjoy reading this story, please let me know!
 Authors thrive by the feedback they receive from readers.
 It's easy: just click on the email link at the bottom of this page to send me a message.
 Say “Hi” and tell me what you think about ‘Adam’ — Thanks.